The Black Shark 2 Pro gaming phone lands at CES ready to battle the Asus ROG Phone 2

 The Black Shark 2 Pro has a 6.39-inch AMOLED Samsung screen with a 60Hz refresh rate.
 By comparison, the refresh rates on the Red Magic 3 is 90Hz and the Asus ROG Phone 2 is 120Hz.
 But there aren't tons of Android games that take advantage of that rate.

-The Black Shark Phone 2 Pro's screen has a 240Hz touch report rate, however.
+The Black Shark Phone 2 Pro's screen has a 240Hz touch-report rate, however.
 That refers to the number of times per second the screen updates where you've touched.
-In theory this could lead to a lower latency rate.
+This could in theory lead to a lower latency rate.
 In fact Xiaomi says that the Pro has a response speed of 34.7 milliseconds, which would put it ahead of any other gaming phone.

 Another unique feature to give mobile gamers more of an edge is a touchscreen feature called Master Touch 2.0, which lets you resize both left and right touch zones and the pressure-sensing value.
 So you can have a light button touch in one game and pound the crap out of your screen in another.